peshkov - stock.adobe.com

 Peak, headquartered in Manchester, England, was founded in 2016 with the idea that data drives modern-day business growth.
 Also, Peak sought to appeal to midsize businesses that are less agile than small ones and aren't as well-funded as bigger enterprises.
 Midsize companies have the most trouble finding tools to make use of their data, explained Rob Bainbridge, head of professional services at Peak.

 Peak is an AI-as-a-service vendor, Bainbridge said.
-"We tried to create a new category of enterprise AI system for new businesses based on the idea that every business is going to need an AI system," he said.
+"We tried to create a category of enterprise AI system for businesses based on the idea that every business is going to need an AI system," he said.

 The system offers companies subscription-based, AI-driven services at what Bainbridge called "an accessible price."
 Those services include lead generation, inventory optimization, personalized customer marketing and recommendation systems.
 Bainbridge did not specify what subscription prices are.